neocotic/qrious/CONTRIBUTING.md

 Please [search existing issues](https://github.com/neocotic/qrious/issues) for the same feature and/or issue before raising a new issue.
 Commenting on an existing issue is usually preferred over raising duplicate issues.

-Ensure that all files confirm to the coding standards and that you update any relevant unit tests (in the `test` directory) and that all tests are currently passing.
+Please ensure that all files conform to the coding standards, using the same coding style as the rest of the code base.
 This can be done easily via command-line:

 ``` bash
 # install/update package dependencies